-Charles N. Bralver, ICD.D, age 69, is a financial services executive with over 30 years of capital markets experience.
+Charles N. Bralver, ICD.D, age 70, is a financial services executive with over 30 years of capital markets experience.
 For more than 23 years - from 1984 to 2007 - Mr. Bralver was a founder and Vice Chairman of management consultancy Oliver, Wyman & Co. where he specialized in strategy, risk and operational work for leading investment banks, asset managers, exchanges and other market utilities.
 He also served as Senior Associate Dean for International Business and Finance at the Fletcher School of Law and Diplomacy from 2007 to 2010, and from 2007 to 2009 as a strategic advisor to Warburg Pincus LLC.
-Mr. Bralver serves as a director of the Company and insurance risk exchange AkinovA Ltd., on the Leadership Council of AI solution developer r4, and on the Board of Visitors of the Fletcher School.
+Mr. Bralver is a Chairman of Sigma 7 and also serves as a director of the Company and insurance risk exchange Akinov A Ltd., and on the Leadership Council of Al Solution developer r4.
+Mr. Bralver is also a member of the Royal Institute of International Affairs, the Canadian Institute of Corporate Directors, and Business Executives for National Security in the US.
 Mr. Bralver started his career at Booz Allen Hamilton.
 He is a U.S. citizen and a graduate of the Fletcher School and Dartmouth College.